scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ##  Nymphalidae

-The Nymphalidae are the largest family of butterflies with more than 6,000 species distributed throughout most of the world.
+The Nymphalidae are the largest family of butterflies with 12 subfamilies, more than 600 genera and over 5,700 species distributed throughout most of the world.
+Most species of Nymphalidae stand on only four legs while the other two are curled up and many hold their colourful wings flat when resting.

 ### **Cardinal** (*Argynnis pandora*)
 ![Cardinal]({{ site.baseurl }}/images/butterflys/cardinal.JPG)